guns2410/meteor-notifications/README.md

 meteor-notifications
 ====================
-Exchange Notification Messages between Server and Clients
+Exchange Notification Messages between Server and Clients via DDP Connection

 Installation
 ------------

     meteor add gunjansoni:notifications

 This package can have a same back-end server or different client server, typically, a micro-service configuration.